pdc-endeavour/sonar-scanner/README.md

 # sonar-scanner

+In order to perform SonarQube scan's locally or on a buildserver you'll need a Sonar Scanner.

-Sonar Scanner specifically built for Jenkins Pipelines with Docker steps.
+This sonar-scanner Docker image is specifically built for Jenkins Pipelines (Declarative syntax) with Docker steps.

+More information about the executable `sonar-scanner` can be found on: https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner

+## Our coding standards

+- DRY: We try to duplicate code as little as possible.
+That's why you see image inheritance between Dockerfiles within this repository.
+- Minimal size: Always clean up temporary files in the same RUN statement to avoid large layers.
+- KISS: Less code is easier to maintain.
+- Secure: We never use insecure http requests and never ignore SSL faults.

 ## Examples